pastoreli/time-goes-by/README.md

 <hr />

-Time Goes By is developed by [Igor Pastoreli](https://www.instagram.com/igorpastoreli) and written in React Native.
+Time Goes By was developed by [Igor Pastoreli](https://www.linkedin.com/in/igor-pastoreli-702685149) and written in React Native.

 ## Introduction